Yet Another Representation of Binary Decision Trees: A Mathematical Demonstration: Introduction

 The related topic with our attention is the integration of decision trees and deep learning.
 There are some schemes to leverage neural networks and decision trees such as \cite{EntropyNet, kontschieder2015deep,wyner2017explaining, zhou2017deep, yang2018deep,hehn2019end, popov2019neural, hazimeh2020tree}.

 Analogous to the fact that network and tree are two special types of graph, we will show that decision trees and artificial neural networks are special types of computational graph.

 Based on the bitvectors of internal nodes, we express decision trees as a numerical model.
 The bitvector is originally adopted to improve the efficiency of the tree-based ranking model.
-It is first time to illustrate how to perform an interleaved traversal of the ensemble by means of simple logical bitwise operations as following according to
+It is first time to illustrate how to perform an interleaved traversal of the ensemble by means of simple logical bitwise operations according to \href{https://www.cse.cuhk.edu.hk/irwin.king/_media/presentations/sigir15bestpaperslides.pdf}{the slides} presented in SIGIR15 by Raffaele Perego for more details of QuickScorer.